As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 You can offer small frequent meals to help ease nausea.
 However, if these signs linger for more than a few days, it is best to consult your vet to make sure there is nothing more serious going on.

-Dog Pregnancy Week 4 Pictures
+Week 4 pictures

-Dog Pregnancy Week 5 Pictures
+Week 5 pictures

 This is the beginning of the fetal stage.
 The pups’ organs have all begun to develop, and they will begin to grow rapidly now.

-It is important to deworm your pregnant dog around this time, to prevent parasites from being passed to the pups.
+It is important to deworm your dog around this time, to prevent parasites from being passed to the pups.
 Discuss pregnancy-safe options and a recommended deworming schedule with your vet.

-Dog Pregnancy Week 6 Pictures
+Week 6 pictures

 As your dog enters the third trimester around day 45, you will notice many more physical changes, including an increasingly large belly, mammary gland enlargement, and pigmented nipples.
-Fetal skeletons will be visible on an x-ray around day 45 as well.

 6-week pregnant French bulldog sitting on grass

-The puppies are now developing rapidly, and the strain on the mom’s body increases significantly.
-Weight gain will ramp up, and energy requirements will increase to 30-60% higher than usual.
-Therefore food intake should increase by approximately 1.5 times her normal amount.
 At the same time, puppies continue to take up more space making large meals difficult to tolerate.
 If you haven’t already made the switch, it is now important to feed an easily digestible calorie-dense diet, and to offer small frequent meals.
 This diet should be approved for pregnancy, lactation, or puppies, and should be continued from now until the pups are fully weaned.
 Do not feed a large-breed puppy food, as the ratio of calcium and phosphorus is not appropriate at this time.

 “While you should avoid strenuous exercises, such as agility or long-distance running, walking is recommended throughout pregnancy.”